Cubs vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 55 hits with seven doubles, nine home runs, 41 walks and 24 RBI.
-He's also stolen seven bases.
+- Andrew McCutchen has seven doubles, nine home runs, 43 walks and 24 RBI (56 total hits).
+He has stolen seven bases.

 McCutchen Recent Games